hevs-isi/LoRaIOT/app/README.md

 RADIO_TS = MEASURE_TS + (HASH(DevAddr | measure_ts) % T_RADIO_TX)

-Since there is no need to
+There is no need to choose a cryptographically secure hash, but it's possible that a simple crc32 will produce similar pseudo-random values for similar mac addresses.

 ## Wintering
 For this particular application, when the irrigation network is emptied for the